WolfThatMoos/PTCGPExtras/README.md

 > [!CAUTION]
 > This bot has been deprecated.
 It will no longer recieve updates and will no longer be maintained.
+> Please see "Project End" at the bottom for more details.

 # PTCGPExtras
 Additional functionality to [Arturo's PTCGP bot](https://github.com/Arturo-1212/PTCGPB)